 What are the potential benefits and risks of taking part?

-The diet intervention could help improve diet, weight control and well being.
+The diet intervention could help improve diet, weight control and well-being.
 However, none of these benefits can be guaranteed for the individual participants who take part.
 The information gained from this study on the safety, acceptability and potential efficacy of a 6:1 diet will help future people who seek advice from healthcare professionals on healthy diets to reduce weight gain and reduce cancer risk.

 Where is the study run from?

-Manchester University Hospital Foundation NHS Trust, Manchester UK.
+Manchester University Hospital Foundation NHS Trust (UK)

 When is the study starting and how long is it expected to run?